-- the specialist equipment in the vehicle, in particular the licence holder must satisfy himself that the driver can safely load/ unload and secure any passenger travelling in a wheelchair. - of vehicle to hackney carriage licence mandated to be wheelchair accessible the new vehicle must be a wheelchair accessible vehicle that conforms to the hackney carriage wheelchair accessible vehicle specification.
+- Ensure any person permitted to drive the vehicle is fully trained and can safely use all the specialist equipment in the vehicle, in particular the licence holder must satisfy himself that the driver can safely load/unload and secure any passenger travelling in a wheelchair. - Ensure where there is a change of vehicle to hackney carriage licence mandated to be wheelchair accessible the new vehicle must be a wheelchair accessible vehicle that conforms to the hackney carriage wheelchair accessible vehicle specification.